Jake Thackray: Early life

 John Philip Thackray was born in Leeds, West Riding of Yorkshire, the son of Ernest Thackray, a policeman, and Ivy May Thackray, née Armitage.
-He was educated at the Jesuit St. Michael's College in Leeds and St David's College, a Catholic boarding seminary in Dolgellau, north-west Wales, and considered joining the priesthood, but instead chose to study English Literature and Language at Durham University.
-After graduation he spent three years abroad teaching English, mainly in France – in Lille, Brittany and the Pyrenees – but also including six months in Algeria at the height of the war for independence in 1961–1962.
+He was educated at the Jesuit St. Michael's College in Leeds and St David's College, a Catholic boarding seminary in Dolgellau, north-west Wales.
+He considered joining the priesthood but instead chose to study English Literature and Language at Durham University.
+After graduation he spent three years abroad teaching English, mainly in France – in Lille, in Brittany and in the Pyrenees – but also including six months in Algeria at the height of the war for independence in 1961–1962.
 During his time in France he had some of his poetry published and discovered the chansonnier tradition and in particular the work of Georges Brassens.
 "I missed out on rock and all my influences were French," he would later say.
 In 1966, he had two brief columns – What is a Prof? and What is a Student? published in the BBC's The Listener magazine.